BYE-LAWS AND RULES OF THE SCOTTISH BADMINTON UNION

-3.8.1 The Senior Selection Committee shall consist of three persons, one of whom shall be the Head Coach and the other two elected at the Annual General Meeting of the Union.
-The quorum shall be two.
-The Senior Selection Committee shall be responsible for the selection of senior teams to represent Scotland in internationals and/or friendly matches.
-They shall similarly be responsible for the selection of teams to represent Scotland in International and Cup events as well as players for the European Senior Championships, World Championships and Commonwealth Games.
+3.8.1 No Senior Selection Committee will be appointed.
+The Head Coach has full responsibility for Senior Selections and U19 Selections taking into account the view of the other full-time Performance Coaches, and for U19 also the views of the National Junior Development Coach.
+The Head Coach shall be responsible for the selection of senior teams to represent Scotland in internationals and/or friendly matches.
+The Head Coach shall similarly be responsible for the selection of teams to represent Scotland in International and Cup events as well as players for the European Senior Championships, World Championships and Commonwealth Games.

 3.8.2 The Junior Selection Committee shall consist of three persons, one of whom shall be the Head Coach, one of whom shall be the Junior Performance Coach and the other (who does not have a conflict of interest with any age group) elected at the Annual General Meeting of the Union.
 The quorum shall be two.
 The Junior Selection Committee shall be responsible for the selection of junior teams to represent Scotland in internationals and/or friendly matches.

-3.8.3 Both Selection Committees in discharging their duties shall have regard to the following matters:-
+3.8.3 The above in discharging their duties shall have regard to the following matters:-

-126.96.36.199 Only players eligible to represent Scotland under the rules of the competition or event in which Scotland is competing will be eligible for selection.
-In discharging their duties of selection, both Committees shall have regard to suitability to represent Scotland as well as to playing standard.
-Both Committees shall advise the Events Committee and all competitors through the Chief Executive of the tournaments suggested as ranking tournaments for the ensuing season and will be entitled to take into account performances in current and previous seasons in their selection process.
+188.8.131.52 Only players eligible to represent Scotland under the rules of the competition or event in which Scotland is competing will be eligible for selection.
+In discharging their duties of selection the above shall have regard to suitability to represent Scotland as well as to playing standard.
+The above shall advise the Events Committee and all competitors through the Chief Executive of the tournaments suggested as ranking tournaments for the ensuing season and will be entitled to take into account performances in current and previous seasons in their selection process.

-184.108.40.206 It is recognised that the Selection Committees will require to make arrangements to ensure freedom from unreasonable bias or conflict of interest in selection process and they will keep notes of their decisions for the Chief Executive.
+220.127.116.11 It is recognised that the above will require to make arrangements to ensure freedom from unreasonable bias or conflict of interest in selection process and they will keep notes of their decisions for the Chief Executive.

 (a) that the selection was not made according to due process or in accordance with the agreed criteria;